Carol217/Blackjacks/README.md

 **Why a DLLNode based architecture?**

 We utilized a DLLNode based architecture for several reasons.
-First off, when implementing a regular queue, we found that it was much simpler to use a LinkedList queue, since enqueueing and dequeueing would only involve relocating the pointers \_front and \_end to different nodes.
-For a doubly-ended queue, the same rationale follows that in order to remove/add first/last, you would simply need to relocate pointers.
-Secondly, relocation of pointers is rather efficient, as it only utlizes an O(1) runtime.
-In an ArrayList or Array based structure, you would need to shift all the elements either to the front or to the end, based on what implementation you decided to use, processes that all require O(n) runtime.
-Finally, although the doubly-linked nodes take up more memory space with three pointers (ont to cargo, one to previous node, one to next node) than the pointer within each index of an Array or ArrayList, the previous node pointer becomes very helpful.
-In a double-ended queue, this means that in the case where you were adding or removing from the end, you could just relocate the pointer of the previous node.
-In other structures, one would have to discover/maintain a specific index in order to access things from the other end (depending on which end is the "front").
+1. When implementing a regular queue, we found that it was much simpler to use a LinkedList queue, since enqueueing and dequeueing would only involve relocating the pointers \_front and \_end to different nodes.
+  - For a doubly-ended queue, the same rationale follows that in order to remove/add first/last, you would simply need to relocate pointers.
+2. Relocation of pointers is rather efficient, as it only utlizes an O(1) runtime.
+  - In an ArrayList or Array based structure, you would need to shift all the elements either to the front or to the end, based on what implementation you decided to use, processes that all require O(n) runtime.
+3. Although the doubly-linked nodes take up more memory space with three pointers (one to cargo, one to previous node, one to next node) than the pointer within each index of an Array or ArrayList, the previous node pointer of a DLLNode becomes very helpful in a Deque.
+  - In a double-ended queue, this means that in the case where you were adding or removing from the end, you could just relocate the pointer of the previous node.
+  - In other structures, one would have to discover/maintain a specific index in order to access things from the other end (depending on which end is the "front").

+**rOBustIFIEd**
+- Added ```isEmpty()``` method to function that remove elements within the Deque.
+This was done so that in the case where the user would try to remove from an empty Deque, then the function would not display an error, but return null.
+(Suggested by JDK)
+- Made the last paragraph more readable with bullet points.
+(Suggested by Only Duo)
+- Added the runtime for all functions.
+(Suggested by AllCamerasOnDeque)